 What type of soil should I use for growing fruits in containers?

-The best soil to use for growing fruits in containers is a soil mix that is specifically designed for growing plants in containers.
-This type of soil will be light and airy, and it will drain well so that the roots of the plants can get the oxygen they need.
+The best soil for growing fruits in containers is a soil mix specifically designed for growing plants in containers.
+This type of soil will be light and airy and drain well so that the roots of the plants can get the oxygen they need.

 What type of fertilizer should I use for growing fruits in containers?

-Potassium is important for growing fruits, and especially growing them indoors because it will help the plants to develop more flowers and fruit.
+Regarding fertilizer, when it comes to fruits growing in containers, you should use a high potassium fertilizer, like potash.
+Potassium is essential for growing fruits, especially indoors because it will help the plants develop more flowers and fruit.

 What types of fruits can I grow in containers?

 Almost any type of fruit that you can think of can be grown in containers, but there are a few that do better than others.
 Growing strawberries in containers are easy to do, and they will produce fruit reasonably quickly if you start growing them from starts rather than growing the plants from seed.